Is a Correction Looming Ahead for Archer-Daniels-Midland Company (ADM)

 Credit Suisse, on the other hand, stated in their research note that they expect to see ADM reach a price target of $46, previously predicting the price at $44.
 The rating they have provided for ADM stocks is “Neutral” according to the report published on November 02nd, 2020.

-After a stumble in the market that brought ADM to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.92% of loss for the given period.
+After a stumble in the market that brought ADM to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.86% of gains for the given period.

 Insider Trading